modulefile - Man Page

 - puts [-nonewline] [channelId] string

 Writes the characters given by string to the channel given by channelId.
-This command is not a Modules-specific command, it is actually part of Tcl.
-See the puts(n) Tcl man page for a complete description of this command.
+This command is part of the regular set of Tcl commands but it is enhanced with specific features in the modulefile evaluation context.
+See the puts(n) Tcl man page for the basic description of this command.
+Specific features for modulefile evaluation context are described in the remainder of this section.

 Content written to the stderr channel is rendered as output message produced by modulefile.
 Content written to the stdout channel is rendered as shell command evaluated in the user current shell environment.
 Content sent to stdout is spooled to be rendered after the environment changes made by modulefile.